ricdikulous/imx-unity-game-lessons/lessons/08-Dynamically-Upload-Metadata/README.md

-# Lesson 08: Upload Metadata Script
+# Lesson 08: Upload Dynamic Metadata Script
 Welcome to Lesson 08, where we focus on the dynamic upload of metadata, a core feature in creating unique NFTs for our players.

 ## Overview